First Avenue (nightclub): Notable events

 Bands and artists have performed at the nightclub and influenced the Minneapolis music scene from 1970 onward, as exemplified by the silver stars that adorn the black building's exterior (every star has the name of an artist who has played at First Avenue or 7th St Entry).
 First Avenue also appeared in Prince's 1984 film Purple Rain, and many of the film's music performances take place at the venue.

 U2 wrote part of October at First Avenue, during sound check.

 Grammy Award-winning alternative-country star Lucinda Williams was married on stage following a performance at First Avenue in 2009.

-Gwar guitarist Cory Smoot played his last performance at the venue on November 3, 2011—he died just hours afterward.
+Gwar guitarist Cory Smoot played his last performance at the venue on 3 November 2011—he died just hours afterward.

-The club was named in Playboy Magazine's Guide to Best Nightclubs in the World at #15 out of 20 in the November 2013 issue.

-During the Theory of a Deadman concert on August 12, 2015, part of the ceiling collapsed, pulling down part of the sprinkler pipes.
+During the Theory of a Deadman concert on 12 August 2015, part of the ceiling collapsed, pulling down part of the sprinkler pipes.
 Three people were slightly injured, two of whom were taken to the hospital.

-The non-profit Developing Music and Arts Foundation (DMAF) was founded by the club in 1999.
-It was rechristened The Diverse Emerging Music Organization (DEMO) in 2004 as an independent entity.